 Magnetic Train Science

-Creative EngineeringThe kit comes with a block of unfinished wood that kids make into their own unique, customized train for the project.
+The train for the experiment is made from a block of wood that kids can turn into their own unique, customized train.
 How they sand, shape, and paint or decorate their train is completely up to them and their own imagination!
 Stars?
 Stripes?
 Favorite colors or lucky numbers?
 The Hogwarts Express?
 Creating and customizing the wooden Magic Bullet Train is a wonderful, free-form, and creative part of this science activity.
 (Note: sanding and shaping the train takes sand paper and some elbow grease.
 Students can spend as much or as little time as they want decorating the train before moving on to constructing the track and testing the science behind the levitation and movement of a maglev train.)

 The Magic of MaglevMaglev trains are fascinating because they seem to defy logic—they levitate!
 A maglev train appears to float or hover above a track rather than roll across it.
 These trains look similar to monorail trains, but a maglev train specifically levitates and is powered by electromagnetic forces.
 Plus, a maglev train doesn't have wheels!